prototypefund/reproducible-website/_posts/2018-11-08-reproducible-builds-joins-software-freedom-concervancy.md

 Bdale Garbee, Allen Gunn, Mattia Rizzolo, Keith Packard and Stefano Zacchiroli says, "I'm very happy that Reproducible Builds has become a Conservancy project and am much looking forward to see the results of this cooperation and the long term effects on the free software ecosystem.
-Reproducible Builds is on a long- term mission to change the way Free Software is distributed and used and I'm glad we have a strong partner who shares our vision and has ties into the wider community."
+Reproducible Builds is on a long-term mission to change the way Free Software is distributed and used and I'm glad we have a strong partner who shares our vision and has ties into the wider community."